MonashSmartStructures/ospgrillage/docs/source/README.md

 python users to create py file that generates a grillage model using Open System for Earthquake Engineering Simulation (OpenSees) software framework.

+In OpenSees, each nodes and elements are defined in lines of code which typically results in a py file with thousands lines of code for a model.
+The opsy-grillage module automates py file generation for the required grillage information.

 The wrapper constructs a Python .py file containing ```Openseespy``` commands for constructing a Opensees model.
 The wrapper allows quick generation of py file with few basic command lines in Python interface.
 It should provide a solid foundation for creating various grillage models in Opensees